Greenwood Cemetery is located at

-Greenwood Cemetery Rules & Regulations
+Greenwood Cemetery Rules and Regulations

-Greenwood Spring/Fall Foundation Request
+Greenwood Cemetery Foundation Request

-All markers, stones and monuments intended for installation at Greenwood Cemetery require a foundation, also known as a footing.
+All markers, stones, and monuments intended for installation at Greenwood Cemetery require a foundation, also known as a footing.
 Typically, the measurements of the base of the selected and purchased marker/stone are needed to determine the size and cost of the foundation.
 The link provides for the request that is submitted for each foundation for installment in Spring or Fall.
 Please note that the deadlines for all requests and full payments must be received by the Village of Fowlerville Municipal Offices by March 15th for the Spring and by September 15th for the Fall foundation pouring.

 Prices for Burial Rights and Site Preparation: